joshenlim/mdp-g14-rpi/README.md

 # mdp-g14-rpi
-Raspberry Pi Codebase for CZ3004 MDP
+Raspberry Pi Codebase for CZ3004 MDP - Comprises of 2 main functionalites: Multithreaded Communication and Image Recognition

 Ensure that OpenCV 3.3.0 is installed